-Colombia has the highest number of internally displaced people in the world, estimated between four and 5.5 million, and in the past 20 years more than 70,000 civilians have been killed or have disappeared.
+Colombia has the highest number of internally displaced people in the world, estimated between 4 million and 5.5 million, and in the past 20 years more than 70,000 civilians have been killed or have disappeared.

 In 2012, the Colombian government announced the start of the first peace negotiations in 10 years with the FARC (Revolutionary Armed Forces of Colombia) guerrilla group.

 Christian Aid believes that negotiations are the only way of achieving a lasting peace, so welcomes this positive step.
 However, it is unlikely, at least in the short term, to end the widespread violence.